The Standard Model of Particle Physics and Beyond

 In physics Beyond the Standard Model (BSM), multiple searches are conducted to explore theory and phenomena that is beyond our current understanding.
 These searches look into the potential existence and characteristics of new particles.

-One BSM search targets the hypothetical ZZ'-boson, presumed to decay into pairs of leptons or quarks.
-This search uses strategies similar to those of the Higgs boson exploration but focuses on detecting a heavy boson with similar couplings to the familiar Standard Model ZZ-boson.
+One BSM search targets the hypothetical -boson, presumed to decay into pairs of leptons or quarks.
+This search uses strategies similar to those of the Higgs boson exploration but focuses on detecting a heavy boson with similar couplings to the familiar Standard Model -boson.
 The search includes various decay modes, including electron, muon, tau lepton, and quark pairs.
 Each mode provides unique insights into detector behaviors at high energies and the challenges of identifying specific decay paths, such as those involving tau leptons or top quark pairs.

-The pursuit of a hypothetical ZZ'-boson addresses several questions.
+The pursuit of a hypothetical -boson addresses several questions.
 This includes the pursue for unification of forces, the nature of dark matter, the origin of neutrino masses, and anomalies that the Standard Model fails to explain.
-The ZZ'-boson represents a potential mediator of new forces, could help understanding the distribution of dark matter, and might resolve discrepancies in experimental data, such as the anomalous magnetic moment of the muon.
+The -boson represents a potential mediator of new forces, could help understanding the distribution of dark matter, and might resolve discrepancies in experimental data, such as the anomalous magnetic moment of the muon.

 Dark matter